inetis-ch/oc-dump-plugin/README.md

 # Twig Dump
-OctoberCMS plugin that add Twig function d() for recursively dump passed variables
+This OctoberCMS plugin adds Twig function `d()` that recursively dump passed variables

+Improve the way do display a dump of a variable by adding Twig function `{{ d(myVar) }}` that outputs details about a value like Laravel's `dd()` PHP function (see below).

+Unlike the native `dump` Twig function this function displays all children of the passed variable.

 ## Usage